 Policy 11d: Interpretation of the World Heritage Site must be based on authoritative and up-to date information; it should explain the meaning and significance of each place, be thought-provoking, and engender greater enjoyment of and care for the heritage by the visitor.

 - Action: Identify and disseminate the strands of new research that should underpin any revised interpretation scheme.
-Year 1-5
+Year 1-5 (In progress)

 Policy 11e: Any proposal for physical reconstruction must follow Historic England guidelines and take into account the UNESCO decisions and policy on this issue.